 Closing the gap on the Waikanae Township to Expressway shared path

 The Park Avenue shared path is a gap in the primary walking and cycling route from Waikanae Township-to-Expressway connection.
-It’s one of two cycleway projects from the 2024-34 Long-term Plan to build.
+It’s one of three cycleway projects from the 2024-34 Long-term Plan approved to build.

-The section of Park Avenue to the south of this spot (from the intersection of Park Avenue with Te Moana Road to number 44) is an existing 1.5-metre-wide footpath which we plan to widen in the future.
+The section of Park Avenue to the west of the project (from the intersection of Park Avenue with Te Moana Road to number 44 Park Ave) is an existing 1.5-metre-wide footpath which we plan to widen in the future, subject to funding.

-All going well, construction will begin in February 2026 and will be finished around June 2026.
+Construction began late April 2026 and will be finished around July 2026.
 Most of the work will occur on the berm, so construction will not have a big impact on Park Avenue traffic.

 Benefits

-As the last section of the Waikanae Township-to-Expressway connection to be sealed, the new section of shared path will make cycling safer and improve the environment for pedestrians, mobility scooter users, and people with push chairs.
+As the last section of the Waikanae Township-to-Expressway connection to be sealed, the new section of shared path will improve the safety and connectivity for all user types including cycling, pedestrians, scooter users, mobility impaired and people with push chairs.

 Background

-In 2021 residents shared their ideas with us on ways to make Park Avenue safer for cyclists.
+In 2021 residents shared their ideas with us on ways to make Park Avenue safer for pedestrians, cyclists and road users.

 Residents said traffic volumes and speeds were increasing, and some plants were too close to footpaths.
 Their suggestions to improve safety included creating a shared path on the north side of the street to separate cyclists from traffic, improving road crossings, and calming traffic.